 Cotton market remains steady

-LAHORE: The Spot Rate on Friday remained unchanged at RS 16,700 per maund.
+LAHORE: The spot rate remained unchanged on Friday.
 The market remained steady and the trading volume remained low.

 Copyright Business Recorder, 2021